Talbot leads Oilers past Blackhawks 3-1

+CHICAGO (AP) -- Cam Talbot came through again to help the Edmonton Oilers keep climbing in the standings.

-CHICAGO (AP) -- Cam Talbot made 38 saves, Connor McDavid scored his 20th goal and the Edmonton Oilers beat the Chicago Blackhawks 3-1 on Saturday night for their third straight win.
+Talbot made 38 saves, Connor McDavid scored his 20th goal and the Oilers beat the Chicago Blackhawks 3-1 on Saturday night for their third straight win.

 Matt Benning and Milan Lucic also scored for Edmonton in the opener of its season-high six-game road trip.

-McDavid, who leads the NHL in points, fired into an empty net with 27 seconds left.
+McDavid, who leads the NHL in points, fired into an empty net with 27 seconds left as the Oilers moved into sole possession of second place in the Pacific Division.

+''This game, we were just trying to get two points in a tough building to play in,'' Talbot said. ''We had a couple of good games throughout this week, and were just trying to keep that going.''

 Talbot, the NHL's busiest goalie in games and minutes played, lost a shutout bid when Richard Panik scored his 15th goal with 4:47 left.
 Blackhawks captain Jonathan Toews earned his 600th NHL point with a nice pass on the play.